-The Resource Management (National Environmental Standards for Freshwater) Regulations 2020 apply to coastal wetlands and to any part of the coastal marine area that is upstream from the mouth of a river.
+The Resource Management (National Environmental Standards for Freshwater) Regulations 2020 apply to any part of the coastal marine area that is upstream from the mouth of a river.

 If an activity provided for in rules F3.4.1 to F3.9, including any associated matters of discretion, is also regulated by the Freshwater NES, where there is conflict then the most restrictive provision will prevail.